tsundoku/tsundoku.github.io/README.md

 Q - *what do you do on the weekends?*
 A - hamburgers (#1 - the rib eye beef burger at Aroma)
 A - coffee (#1 - Proof Cafe, the first shop outside the Gautrain station in Sandton)
+A - comic books (#1 - Sandman by Neil Gaiman)
-A - and I'm always trying to find the time to draw
+A - and I'm always trying to find the time to draw, right now I'm going through the [Drawabox lessons by Irshad Karim](http://drawabox.com/)

 Q - *Staedtler Pigment Liner vs. Sakura Pigma Micron*
 A - it comes down to availability, we pay local prices for Staedtler and import prices for Sakura